Proper Use of Hormone Precursors by Joseph J Collins, RN, ND

-Hormone precursors such as pregnenolone, DHEA and 7-KETO-DHEA may be used if the body is not able to adequately respond to lifestyle, diet, nutritional support, proper essential fatty acids (omega-3 oils) and proper herbal therapies (the Hormone Specific Formulations™).
+The term "hormone precursors" is usually used to describe non-prescription hormones such as pregnenolone, DHEA and 7-KETO-DHEA.
+They may be used if the body is not able to adequately respond to lifestyle, diet, nutritional support, proper essential fatty acids (omega-3 oils) and proper herbal therapies (the Hormone Specific Formulations™).
 In truth, it is not a good idea to use pregnenolone, DHEA and 7-KETO-DHEA until the body is healthy enough to use them properly.
 Before considering the use of pregnenolone, DHEA and 7-KETO-DHEA make sure that the patient has consistently adhered to recommendations in the Foundations of Hormone Health and the proper use of Hormone Specific Formulations™.

 Summary of Proper Use of Hormone Precursors

-Many people are able to achieve optimal hormone health with hormone precursors if they have made healthy lifestyle, diet, nutritional support and essential fatty acids choices, and use the appropriate Hormone Specific Formulations™, and appropriate dosages of DHEA, pregnenolone and/or 7-Keto-DHEA.
+Many people are able to achieve optimal hormone with hormone precursors as they have made healthy lifestyle, diet, nutritional support and essential fatty acids choices, and use the appropriate Hormone Specific Formulations™, and appropriate dosages of DHEA, pregnenolone and/or 7-Keto-DHEA.

 In some patients Bio-identical Hormone Replacement Therapy (BHRT) may be required.
-The ideal time to consider BHRT is discussed in the next, final article of this series: "Applying the Hormone Health Guidelines."
+The ideal time to consider BHRT is when restoration of function, as discussed in the Hormone Health series of articles, cannot be attained.
+Ideally, the patient will have done all that is possible to achieve optimal health before starting BHRT, so that the BHRT will be more effective.

 Many people are able to acheive A significant Prescription bioidentical hormone replacement therapies should be considered if, lifestyle, diet, nutritional support, essential fatty acids, Hormone Specific Formulations™, and precursors are unable to restore optimal hormone function.
 If BHRT is used, please see the series of articles on Bio-identical Hormone Replacement Therapy.